These are the Bylaws of Digital Medievalist. They were last emended by approval of the Board and Membership on April 21, 2022.

-- The DM Board shall consist of eight members, with each member elected for a two year term.
+- The DM Board shall consist of eight members, with each member elected for a four-year term.

-- Terms on the DM Board shall be staggered so that four positions are open for election each year.
+- Terms on the DM Board shall be staggered so that four positions are open for election every other year.

-- Elections shall be held annually.
+- Elections shall be held bi-annually.
 Any ties in voting shall be decided by the existing DM Board members excluding any who are standing for re-election.

-- No member may be elected to the DM Board for more than three consecutive terms (six years).
-After three terms, the member must wait at least one year before becoming qualified for re-election to the DM Board.
+- No member may be elected to the DM Board for more than two consecutive terms (eight years).
+After two terms, the member must wait at least two years before becoming qualified for re-election to the DM Board.

 - DM Board members may resign from their commitments at any time but are expected to give adequate notice.

-- If the resigning member has served less than 50% of his or her original term, the DM Board shall hold a special election.
+- In this case, the DM Board shall hold a special election.

 - In order to stand for election, candidates for the DM board must fulfil two conditions: